born2net/Angular-kitchen-sink/Readme.md

 - Component is passed in style via inputs and evaluates (light class)
 - Component is styled using deep css selector from parent component (border)
 - Use EventEmitter.observers and show element only when (onMyEvent) is bound to
+- Use HTML5 CustomEvent to pass data to ancestor parent components via bubbling event
 - Use ngDoCheck with a combination of IterableDiffer or KeyValueDiffers to know when specific inputs to a component changed
 - LocalStorage service
 - Global Consts for event and vars registration